Global Immigration And The Plight Of Vulnerable Women

 The use of immigration detention centres has a high profile in the UK.
 Many believe that a first world country such as the UK should not be using them and that they become de-facto prisons for people who need help and not detention.
 The government have also been criticised for the way these detention centres have been run by outsourced contractors due to a number of serious incidents.
 But there seems little movement or progress in the sector as the Home Office seems to be able to process applications quickly enough.

 If you need help with an immigration query then please get in touch.
-Our specialist immigration lawyers are ready to help with any and all queries relating to immigration.
+Our specialist immigration solicitors are ready to help with any and all queries relating to immigration.

 We can help advocate for you if you have been detained illegally and can help to find a resolution to your current difficulties.
 To get started get in touch and we can begin to help with your case.